fjantunen/sev1/index.md

 Copyright © 2025 Frank Jantunen
 All rights reserved.

 This work is distributed under a value-for-value model.
 It may be freely read, shared, and discussed for personal, non-commercial use.
-If you found it valuable, consider supporting the project or sharing it. 🙏
+If you found it valuable, consider supporting the project, offering feedback or sharing it. 🙏

+No paywall.
+No ads.
+Just value-for-value.

+Support the project:

+⚡ Bitcoin: bc1qxl8uy3acrhlhgvn7653twmdmhr97j0xjxk2cak

+💸 PayPal: paypal.me/frankjantunen

 For commercial use—including redistribution, employee training, or internal documentation—please contact the author directly at frank@sev1.org.